NathanBHay/Notes-Backup/Mathematics/Graph Theory.md

 - **Trail** is a walk that traverses each edge at most once.
 - **Path** is a series of vertices with no repeats.
 - **Cycle** is a path that ends at the same point.
+- **Hamiltonian cycle** is a cycle that visits all vertices exactly once.
 - **Euler Trail** is a trail that uses every edge exactly once.
 A graph with $>2$ odd degree vertices has no Euler trail.
 A graph has to have only even degrees to have closed Euler trail.
 However, a connected graph with no odd degree has a closed Euler graph.

 # Graph Properties